miarobin/Eta-Prime-GWs/README.md

 ## A Project for Computing Gravitational Wave Signals for the Eta Prime.

 # A To Do List:
 1. Would like to include F = 4 (F = Number of flavours).
 The correct effective particle masses ect can be found in 1904.10967.
-(Mia - in progress)
+(Mia and Martha - in progress)
 2. Make N arbitrary (N = Number of colours).
 The conditions for a 1OPT for a given N and F are found in 1810.04360 for the original linear sigma model potential.
 (Martha - in progress)
   2a.
 But we also need to check what the conditions are for a 1st order phase transition for the new potential in 2307.04809.
 3. Have a look at implementing DRalgo in Mathematica https://github.com/DR-algo/DRalgo/tree/main.